 The online auction site is a popular place to sell magazines for a variety of reasons.
 First, you’re typically selling directly to collectors, so you’re able to get a good price (whereas dealers must buy at a lower price so they can profit from markups).
-Second, the auction format can drive up prices for in-demand issues and collections – even above retail market value, which can help offset the cost of Ebay’s seller fees (14.6% on sales up to $7,500, 2.35% of the portion of the sale over $7,500).
+Second, the auction format can drive up prices for in-demand issues and collections – even above retail market value, which can help offset the cost of eBay’s seller fees (14.6% on sales up to $7,500, 2.35% of the portion of the sale over $7,500).

 Though primarily an online bookstore, Abe Books has a large “magazines and periodicals” category.
 You can list your magazines for sale on their store for $25 per month (plus an 8% commission fee and 3.5% to 5.5% payment processing fee).

 |Have an autographed book or magazine?
 Find out what it’s worth

 Several websites buy old magazines, each with its own policies and interests.
 When you deal directly with websites, you don’t have to wait to see if your listing will sell via online stores or auction sites.
 However, websites are dealers, so you won’t get top dollar for your magazines.
 Search for websites that buy and sell magazines by title or that deal in specific collectible disciplines.
 Four websites that buy magazines directly from sellers are:

 Contact auction houses to see if your magazines would be a good fit for an upcoming auction.
 Auction houses are perhaps best-suited for high-value issues.
 Auction houses can help you command higher prices for your magazines, but they’ll also take a hefty fee – likely around 25% of the sold price.
 Find one by checking out Artnet’s comprehensive list of auction houses.